-Water Requirements: Likes moist but well drained soil.
-Needs daily watering during growing season in the summer and less watering during winter months.
-This is a drought tolerant shrub.
+Water Requirements: Likes moist but well-drained soil.
+Needs daily watering during the growing season in the summer and less watering during the winter months.
+This is a drought-tolerant shrub.

 Bonsai Style: Flowering Quince can be used in styles that require multiple stems, such as five-trunk, cascade, semi-cascade, clumps, root-linked, raised-root, and raft styles.

-Repotting: Needs to be repotted very two years during fall months.
+Repotting: Needs to be repotted every two years during the fall months.
 Use neutral to slightly low pH soil.
 Regular bonsai soil mix will work.

 Hardiness: Does well in the USDA Zone 4 or 5-8.

-Insects and Diseases: Some of the problems can come from mites, scale, aphids and leaf spot.
+Insects and Diseases: Some of the problems can come from mites, scales, aphids, and leaf spots.

 Propagation: By seeds, grafting, cuttings, and layers.